If you're using Cloudflare Workers, combine Hyperdrive and Neon for 10x query speed – Learn more

 1. On the Neon Dashboard, under Connection Details, select the branch, the database, and the role you want to connect with.

-2. Under Compute, select the RO-replica compute endpoint.
+2. Under Compute, select the Replica compute.

 3. Select a Database and the Role you want to connect with.